What is a Routing Guide?

 Additionally, using these guides is a vast time saver for large companies.
 When they have preferred vendors to fulfill and distribute orders, their supply chains run more effectively, and they obviously have a financial cushion if their vendors mess up.

-As a shipper, detailed routing guides can be beneficial to you, as well.
+As a shipper, a detailed routing guide can be beneficial to you, as well.
 This is especially true if retailers offer you flexibility and allow you to take advantage of your resources to provide efficient and effective fulfillment processes.
 Working with retailers who have clearly established policies and knowing these requirements can help you streamline your production process and leverage it to get more customers.

 The Importance of an Inbound Vendor Routing Guide